Oxygène (Part IV)

 "Oxygène (Part IV)" (released in some countries under the title "Oxygène IV") is a 1977 single composed by the French electronic musician and composer Jean-Michel Jarre, from his third studio album Oxygène (1976).
 It is Jarre's most successful single, reaching number four on the UK Singles Chart and peaking in the top ten in the charts of several European countries.
 It also was used in the 2008 video game Grand Theft Auto IV, and in the BBC drama Micro Men.

 Background

-In 1972, the American synth-pop band Hot Butter released a successful version of Gershon Kingsley's "Popcorn".
-That same year he recorded on French label, Disques Motors and released his respective version under the pseudonyms Pop Corn Orchestra and Jammie Jeferson.
-It although was not successful, the track served as inspiration for the creation of "Oxygène (Part IV)".

-In 1974, he composed the opening jingle for the A4 autoroute—also known as autoroute de l'Est—in Paris, some media such as The Telegraph pointed out the rumors of the possible original incarnation of "Oxygène (Part IV)" in the jingle.
+In 1974 Jarre composed the opening jingle for the A4 autoroute—also known as autoroute de l'Est—in Paris.
+Some media such as The Telegraph pointed out the rumors of the possible original incarnation of "Oxygène (Part IV)" in the jingle.

 Composition and recording

 Like the rest of the Oxygène album, "Oxygène (Part IV)" was recorded in the makeshift studio in Jarre's kitchen in his Paris apartment, using several instruments such as the RMI Harmonic Synthesizer.
-"Oxygene (Part IV)" begins with a sound that evokes the wind, a flat noise generated by an English synthesizer called EMS VCS 3, the first synthesizer that Jarre had.
+"Oxygène (Part IV)" begins with a sound that evokes the wind, a flat noise generated by an English synthesizer called EMS VCS 3, the first synthesizer that Jarre had.